kalaspuff/tomodachi/README.rst

     class Service(tomodachi.Service):
         name = "aws-example"

+        # 'message_envelope' attribute can be set on the service class to build / parse data.

         # Using the @tomodachi.aws_sns_sqs decorator to make the service create an AWS SNS topic,
         # an AWS SQS queue and to make a subscription from the topic to the queue as well as start